raspibolt/raspibolt/lnd.md

 * As "admin" user, stop the LND service
   `$ sudo systemctl stop lnd`

-* Download, verify and install the latest LND binaries as described in the [Lightning section](raspibolt_40_lnd.md) of this guide.
+* Download, verify and install the latest LND binaries as described in the [LND section](lnd.md) of this guide.

 * Restart the services with the new configuration